dylan-profiler/visions/docsrc/source/visions/thinker/graph_view.rst

 Type inference is type detection on the extended graph.
 Similarly, we perform depth first search.
-A difference is that when the type inference traverses a relational map, the values are mapped before continuing the search.
+The primary difference between type inference and detection are that values are mapped before continuing the search when traversing a relational map

 Type casting
 ^^^^^^^^^^^^